Natural Posterior Network: Deep Bayesian Uncertainty for Exponential Family Distributions: Experiments

 \section{Experiments}

 In this section, we compare \oursacro{} to existing methods on extensive experiments including three different tasks: classification, regression and count prediction.
 For each task type, we evaluate the prediction quality based on target error and uncertainty metrics.
-These various set-ups aim at proving the versatility of \oursacro{}.
-In particular, \oursacro{} is the only model that adapts to all tasks and achieving high performances for all metrics without requiring multiple forward passes.
+These various set-ups aim to highlight the versatility of \oursacro{}.
+In particular, \oursacro{} is the only model that adapts to all tasks and achieves high performances for all metrics without requiring multiple forward passes.